Agent2Agent Protocol

 The official specification describes A2A as an open standard for interoperability between independent and potentially opaque agent systems.
 Its goal is to let agents built with different frameworks, languages, models, and enterprise platforms collaborate without sharing internal memory, tools, or implementation details.

 A2A belongs to the agent infrastructure layer.
 It is not a model architecture, benchmark, consumer product, or safety framework.
-It is a proposed communication layer for a world where many specialized agents operate across software systems and need a common task language.
+It is a communication and task layer for a world where many specialized agents operate across software systems and need a common language for delegation, status, artifacts, and handoff.

 History and Governance